ajstanley/sandbox/README.md

 sha256=$(curl -sL $url | shasum -a 256 | awk '{print $1}')
 sed -e "s/ARG ${var}_SHA256=.*/ARG ${var}_SHA256=${sha256}/" -i '' drupal/Dockerfile
 ```

+The sandbox will only use the updated values once a release is cut
+(see next section).

 ## Releases